OCamlverse/ocamlverse.github.io/docjam/ppx.md

 compiler, and the compiler must be invoked in such a way as to run that extension over your code.

-You can arrange for this by adding the flags `-package ppx_deriving.show` when you invoke `ocamlfind`.
+The documentation for an extension will typically explain how to tell the compiler how to invoke the plugin.
+(For example, for `ppx_deriving` and its `show` component, one usually adds the flags `-package ppx_deriving.show` when invoking `ocamlfind`.)

 ## How does a PPX extension work behind the scenes?